TheAlgorisTech/Data-Structure/graph/README.md

 		- Ordered/unordered pairs of vertices from V
 		- Can connect two nodes in any possible way

+- Notation (u,v) indicates that there is an edge from vertex u to vertex v

 | Types of Graph | Description |
 | :------------- | ----------: |